 By John Salak –

-It is kind of a given that sitting too much, being too sedentary, isn’t a recipe for health and vitality.
+It is kind of a given that sitting too much, and being too sedentary isn’t a recipe for health and vitality.
 In fact, simply Google “health problems and sitting” and 952 million hits will pop up on your screen in seconds.
 Okay, all these articles probably don’t make definitive statements on spending too much time on your butt and a lot of the information is probably redundant.

 But The University of Texas MD Anderson Center Medical Center claims to have just produced the first objective study on sedentary behavior and cancer mortality.
 And it’s not good news for desk jockeys.
 The center found that the more sedentary a person is, the greater their chance of dying from cancer.